ClarkLach/KinderBuilder/README.md

 This was created for usage in a kindergarten classroom.

 KinderBuilder is a simple electron app that allows users to form sentences from a word bank.
-Instructors have fine control over the words and users.
+Instructors have control over the lists of words.